Faculty and Staff

 EMBA 5516 Special topics in Ethics, Law and Governance

-Dr. Millward’s recent research relates to geographical variations in healthy physical activity.
-This research seeks to understand how community location, density, and design affect the likelihood of different kinds of physical activity, and promote or deter healthy lifestyles.
+Dr. Millward’s recent research relates to geographical variations in urban transportation modes, with an emphasis on active-transport walking.
+This research seeks to understand how community location, density, and design promote or deter healthy and environment-friendly transport choices.